wp-plugins/google-reader-dashboard/readme.txt

 1. This screenshot shows how the widget renders amidst other feed readers and admin page widgets.

 == Changelog ==

+= 1.0.1 =
+* Changed authentication method to fix error caused by Google's API.

 = 1.0.0 =
 * First Release